javimartd/The-Guardian/README.md

 #### Factory

-The factory design pattern is used when when we have to create instances of different objects.
+The factory design pattern is used when we have to create instances of different objects.
 This pattern takes out the responsibility of the instantiation of a class and delegates it to the factory class.

 ```kotlin
 object SectionFactory {